OL 341: Climate Change Adaptation: Design, Fund & Manage Projects

 Week 1.
-Learn to navigate the course website, download the week’s documents, and form partnerships.
+Learn to navigate the course website and download the week’s documents.

 Week 2 & 3.
 Read the document on participatory needs assessments and conduct an assessment with community members to uncover a real challenge.
 List the needs identified and determine which could be linked to climate change.
 Organize them into a clearly described challenge—a development challenge that you are going to solve with your project design.

 Week 4.
 We will clarify your project’s challenge, develop a theory of how you plan to solve it, and research 3 Climate Change Adaptation intervention activities that would fulfill the premise of your theory.

 Week 5.
 Research one peer-reviewed paper for each of the three Climate Change Adaptation activities and see if scientists have found evidence that they are effective in solving your project’s challenge.
 Write a one paragraph summary of the papers’ findings.